Linda lives in the foothills of the Blue Ridge Mountains in central Virginia. She has been owned by two Italian Greyhounds.

 You've seen them in pet stores and prancing around the ring at dog shows.
-Their quick, bouncy little gait and perky little ears have stolen your heart and you just have to have one.
+Their quick, bouncy gait and perky little ears have stolen your heart, and you just have to have one.
 Stop!
 Do your homework.
 This is not the breed for every home.

 Seriously, do the research before you get an Italian Greyhound puppy.
 Know what you are getting into and make an informed decision.
 Although adorable, smart, compact, and practically non-allergic, they are not perfect.
 Before you even start looking for a puppy, give serious consideration to the following and talk to other Italian Greyhound owners.